 Airside literally means the side of an airport beyond the customs and passport control, also known as transit area.
 If you are connecting airside at a given airport, it means that you don't formally enter the country (no passport control) and you move only within the transit area of the terminal.
 An airside connection can happen within different terminals of the same airport, where passengers are transported by internal buses or trains.
 If the transit process involves passing through immigration, baggage collection and customs, it is referred to as landside connection.

 Transit visa allows its holder to travel through a given country on the way to another country.
 Transit visas allow short term stay (usually 24 hours) and are necessary for nationals of certain countries for landside connections.
 Some countries such as Australia require transit visas even if you do short airside connections.

 Missed connection refers to an event that prevented a passenger from catching their connecting flight.
 In most cases missed connections are caused by late arrival of preceeding flights.

 Transfer passenger is someone who has a layover (stopover) between the origin and final destination and then board a connecting flight with the same or different airline.
 Often "transit passenger" is used as a synonym of "transfer passenger".
-It is useful to mention that as per definition of some airlines, "transit passengers are such that board a connecting flight the same flight number.
+It is useful to mention that as per official definition of some airlines, "transit passengers are such that board a connecting flight with the same flight number.